best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### You Ain't Gonna Need It

+It's important to capture the requirements of your code before writing it.
+This includes when your code needs to be adapted to meet changing needs.

-Try to capture your users needs in the functionality that your software provides.
+You should then aim to meet these requirements in the functionality that your code provides.
 Developing anything more than this may not be beneficial.
-It can be tempting to try to account for every eventuality in your program, or dive down an interesting rabbit hole.
+It can be tempting to try to account for every eventuality in your program.
 As there's a good chance that many cases that you account for will never occur, you should try to prioritise based and what you're certain is needed from your code.

 ### Be Explicit